AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 the finding that antigravity could have played a more important role

-than gravity in shaping the global structure of the universe !
+in shaping the global structure of the universe !
 Repulsive

 gravity is in stark